-EasiBridge is 85% lighter and 80% more compact than incumbent Infantry Assault Bridges.
+EasiBridge components are 85% lighter and 80% more compact than incumbent Infantry Assault Bridges.
 EasiBridge is expandable to offer a universal, ground-breaking solution for gap crossing, infantry carriage support, troop protection, logistics handling – even man-portable SVBIED barriers.
-A multi-function super-kit, ideally suited for the challenges of urban warfare, as well as special-forces, engineer and dismounted infantry operations. .
+A multi-function super-kit, ideally suited for the challenges of urban warfare, as well as special forces, engineer and dismounted infantry operations.

 Strategic Trends and Operations in Urban Areas

 The 5th Edition of the Global Strategic Trends document describes future urbanisation trends;

 With 70% of the global population likely to live in cities by 2045, urbanisation will be a particularly important theme in developing countries.
 Urbanisation is likely to enhance economic and social development, but – without mitigation measures – may also lead to pressure on infrastructure (and the environment) which could contribute to social tensions within the urban population.
 Urbanisation and the effects of climate change are likely to result in an increase in the magnitude of humanitarian crises, particularly since the majority of urban areas will almost certainly be either on, or near the coast, making these cities vulnerable to flooding.

 Building on this, in September 2017, the Ministry of Defence’s (MOD’s) think tank, the Development, Concepts and Doctrine Centre (DCDC), published Future Force Concept (JCN 1/17).